RalphDesmangles/sccmhunter/admin.md

 ### Description

 Query SCCM for details for a provided username.
+If the request is the first time the user has been queried, the data is pulled from the API.
+Otherwise, the results are stored in a local database to avoid unnecessary queries.

 ### Usage